solvire/ordo_electro/README.rst

 	brew install httpie # also useful
 	brew install rabbitmq # for celery
 	brew install redis # for caching
+	brew install mongodb # saving the bulk stuff for later processing

 I'm using mysql so make sure that you have that running as well.
 Install it with brew.